palladius/app-mod-workshop-set-by-step/workshop-steps/05-setup-build-pipeline/README.md

 When you're done, you can now uncomment the "deploy to PROD" part.
 You'll have the SAME code deployed to prod *after* successfully being deployed to dev.
 This is a pretty simple yet meaningful `git commit` -> `dev` -> `prod` promotion, which ensures that the same code is deployed to two different endpoints which differ only in the ENV side.

+Every time a new `git commit` flows to github, after a few minutes, a new revision should pop up in your app here:

+* https://console.cloud.google.com/run/detail/europe-west8/php-amarcord-dev/revisions (*this link will only work if you kept the default region/name - adapt otherwise*)

 Some ideas: